Fakt Purusho Maate: Releases

 The film release date announced with the video on April 29, 2024.
 The official poster released on July 7, 2024.
 The teaser of the film released on July 16, 2024.
 The film is set to hit the cinemas on 23 August 2024.

 Reception

 Reviews

 Kanksha Vasavada of The Times of India rated it 3.5 out of 5.
 She praised the performances, story and climax but criticised lengthy second half with predictable moments.
 Shilpa Bhanushali of Mid-Day Gujarati rated it 4 out of 5.
 She praised acting, music, dialogues, cinematography but criticised length and predictability of story.

 Box-office

 The film opened at ₹ 45 lakhs on its first day.
 It performed well on its opening weekend and saw a significant increase in collection on the first Sunday due to the Janmashtami holiday and went on to collect ₹ 1.65 crores.
 The film grossed ₹ 5 crores in its opening week.
-After the end of second week, it gross ₹ 7.28 crore.
+After the end of second week, it grossed ₹ 7.28 crore.